Department of Biology

 Facilities & Safety

-FACILITY ISSUES & EMERGENCIES
+FACILITY REQUESTS & EMERGENCIES

 EQUIPMENT REPAIRS, MOVES & DISPOSALS

-To initiate equipment repairs or moves, please contact Aaron Knight at Sun Ordway Labamk31@psu.edu or call 865-2154.
+To initiate equipment repairs or moves, please contact Aaron Knight at Sun Ordway Labamk31@psu.edu

 For disposal of equipment, the removal of any hazardous materials (oil, gases/refrigerant) must be completed beforehand.
 Contact Aaron Knight to initiate a work order with OPP.
 Please note that this cost will be charged to the current user/PI.
 In addition, any large items, such as ultra-low freezers and deli cases, will have to be removed and transported by OPP, thus there is an additional charge associated with this.

-For smaller items, please place them in the receiving area by the loading dock on 1st floor in Mueller Lab and send an email to amk31@psu.edu with a list of items, including any property tag #’s found on any equipment.
+For smaller items, please place them in the receiving area by the loading dock on 1st floor in Müller Lab and send an email to amk31@psu.edu with a list of items, including any property tag #’s found on any equipment.

 SHARED EQUIPMENT (Department Use Only)